Skip to content

 5. Apply custom rules for “Smart block” defined in settings.

-6. Prevent some built in requests: happy browser, maybe update, self pings.
+6. Prevent some built in requests: browse happy, maybe update, self pings, do_enclose.

 7. Skip limitations listed above for: file downloads (plugin, theme, other), requests inside cron jobs.